pedrorochaOSX/Roupa_nova_react-native_App/README.md

-# Roupa nova mobile app
+# Roupa nova app

-## Mobile app for academic learning of React Native.
+## App for academic learning of React Native.